jeffsp/SPOC/README.md

 The file format intentionally does not contain a central index or metadata file.
 This gives the shard creator to have the flexibility to divide the shard in any way they choose.
-Applications at a higher level can for example, arrange the shards in 3D Z-ordering or octrees.
-The SPOC repository contains applications that perform both Z-ordering and octree ordering of points across multiple shards.
+Applications at a higher level can arrange the shards in, for example, 2D tiles, 2D/3D Z-ordering, quadtrees, or octrees.
+The SPOC repository contains applications that perform shard creation with these types of ordering.

 SPOC shards typically are limited in size to 1GB.